-Blue Cross and Blue Shield of North Carolina (BCBSNC), and its associated delegates require practitioners, providers and staff who make utilization management-related decisions to make those decisions solely based on appropriateness of care and service and existence of coverage.
-BCBSNC does not compensate or provide any other incentives to any practitioner or other individual conducting utilization management review to encourage denials.
-BCBSNC makes it clear to all staff that make utilization management decisions that no compensation or incentives are in any way meant to encourage decisions that would result in barriers to care, service or under-utilization of services.
+Blue Cross and Blue Shield of North Carolina (Blue Cross NC) and its associated delegates require practitioners, providers and staff who make Utilization Management-related decisions to make those decisions solely based on appropriateness of care and existence of coverage.
+Blue Cross NC does not compensate or provide any incentives to any practitioner or other individual conducting Utilization Management review to encourage denials.
+Blue Cross NC makes it clear to all staff that make Utilization Management decisions that no compensation or incentives are in any way meant to encourage decisions that would result in barriers to care, service or under-utilization of services.